auth0-samples/auth0-nodejs-webapp-sample/01-Embedded-Login/README.md

 ## Enable Cross Origin Authentication

-In order to be able to log-in with user and password you need to enable the [Cross Origin Authentication](https://auth0.com/docs/cross-origin-authentication).
-This is not required for Social or Enterprise connections.
+In order to be able to log-in with user and password you need to make sure you take into account the details explained in the [Cross Origin Authentication documentation](https://auth0.com/docs/cross-origin-authentication).

 Make sure you edit the contents of the `callback-cross-auth.html` file to match your Client Id, Domain and Callback settings.
-This page will only be used when third-party cookies are disabled in the client browser, and *needs to be served over HTTPS*.
-Note that when third-party cookies are disabled, there are some browsers where the authentication flow will NOT work.

 ## Run the Application